-While the antioxidant benefits of cranberry are usually obtained by consuming it as food, the best way to take full advantage of cranberry's antibacterial benefits is taking it in supplemental forms and herbal preparations, which have a higher concentration of active ingredients.
+While the antioxidant benefits of cranberry are usually obtained by consuming it as food, the best way to take full advantage of its antibacterial benefits is by taking it in supplemental forms and herbal preparations, which have a higher concentration of active ingredients.

-Raw cranberries are considered an acquired taste because of their tart flavor, and are more commonly consumed in tarts, sauces and jams.
+Raw.
+Fresh cranberries are considered an acquired taste because of their tart flavor and are more commonly consumed in tarts, scones, sauces, and jams.

 - Dried.
-With a longer shelf life, dried cranberries are a popular snack, and can also be added to baked goods, like cakes, muffins, and cookies.
+Dried cranberries are a popular snack and can also be added to baked goods, like cakes, muffins, and cookies.

 Juiced.
-Adults looking to treat UTIs are recommended to drink one to ten ounces (30-300 mL) of cranberry juice on daily basis.
+Adults looking to prevent and ease UTIs often drink cranberry juice on a daily basis.

 Infusion.
 Dried cranberry can also be brewed and taken an infusion to prevent and relieve urinary tract infections.